prog4biol/pfb2019/README.md

    at_content = (a_count + t_count) / dna_len
    return at_content
 ```
-> Here is a custom function that you can use like a built in python function
+> Here is a custom function that you can use like a built in Python function

 #### Using/Running/Calling Your function: